sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 A message is a free form text attached to a transaction.
 Messages are exchanged between the customer and the provider in the transaction.

-##### Inbox

-Inbox is a place where User can see all notifications she has received.

 ##### Extended data

-Extended data is a set of key value pairs that can be attached to marketplace objects, such as users, listings and transactions.
+Extended data is a set of key-value pairs that can be attached to marketplace objects, such as users, listings and transactions.
 It can be used out of the box without prior configuration or schema definition.